phunkie

 Function1

 Function1 in Phunkie represents a single-argument function that can be composed and transformed in a functional way.
-It provides a wrapper around PHP callables that enables function composition, currying, and type-safe operations.
+It provides a wrapper around PHP callables that enables function composition, currying, and type-safe operations with comprehensive type class support.

 Creating Functions